ChinmayaHoneywell/tcs-vslice-0.2/enc/README.md

 ### Assembly Handler

-	1. Given assembly is in ready state, when HCD connection is lost and move command is submitted then command should fail and invalid state command response should be returned.
+	1. State Validation(Move command) - Given assembly is in idle state, when move command is submitted then command should fail and invalid state command response should be returned.

+    2. Faulted State (HCD Connection issue) Test - Given Assembly is in ready state, when connection to hcd become unavailable, then submitted command should fail due to faulted state issue.

 ## HCD Junit Test Cases